The top question right now is:

-A: No. You will undress to your level of comfort, and I can make positive changes even if you remain clothed.
-I have many clients who undress completely (personal areas remain covered by the massage sheets), and some clients who keep their underwear, socks, or even their pants on.
+A: No. You will undress to your level of comfort, and I can do effective bodywork even if you remain fully clothed!
+I have many clients who undress completely (personal areas always remain covered by the massage sheets), and I have some clients who keep their underwear, socks, or even their pants on.
 It's totally up to you.
 With less clothing, I have more approaches available to treat the muscles, but the main point is for you to be as clothed as you need to be to relax and feel safe.

 Q: Should I tip?